 server: "your_mqtt_broker" #"localhost" or something like 192.168.178.50 (without quotes)

-If you are using a local MQTT server, you don’t have to change anything in the next lines, unless you have specified a user and a password.
+Using a local MQTT server, you don’t have to change anything in the next lines unless you have specified a user and a password.

 For any external server, enter the port and login credentials.